zahidaof/zahidaof/readme.md

 ### About Me

-I'm really passionate about FPGA, digital design, embedded systems, and system integration.
-I love exploring these technologies and uncovering their potential for open-source applications that can support and inspire other developers.
+I'm really passionate about FPGA, digital design and embedded systemsI love exploring these technologies and uncovering their potential for open-source applications that can support and inspire other developers.

 ### Skills and Technologies

 I possess experience in the following areas:

--FPGA Design and Development
+-FPGA
 -Digital Design
--Real-time Processing and Control
 -Embedded Systems
 -Verilog Programming
--Python, Java, Embedded C Programming
+-Embedded C Programming

 ### Interests